Dredhog/MotionMatching_ECS/README.md

 ngpe - None General Purpose Engine
 ======
-A game engine developed bottom up with the goal of learning as much as possible about game engine architecture and the intricacies of large real-time sofrware systems.
+A game engine developed bottom up with the goal of learning as much as possible about game engine architecture and the intricacies of large real-time software systems.
 The title serves as a reminder to not overgeneralize when programming (helps remember to not solve nonexistent problems and avoid "futureproofing").
 Developed by Lukas Taparauskas (Dredhog) and Rytis Pranckūnas (QuickShift).
 Repo began as a university project at KTU and has been continued afterwards.

 Features
 --------